KeatonBuddy/CPSC-Projects/README.md

 # CPSC-Projects 🎓
-A collection of computer science projects.
+A collection of computer science projects completed during my undergraduate coursework.
 This repository showcases various assignments and personal projects developed to enhance my understanding of programming concepts and problem-solving skills.
-*This work was conducted to fulfill the CPSC 231 course requirement at the University of Calgary*

 ## 📁 Project Overview
 - BeginnerCode: Introductory exercises focusing on fundamental programming constructs such as loops, conditionals, and basic data structures.